 There are various ways of finding and recruiting overseas skilled workers.
 Employers can access databases to search for candidates offshore.
 Alternatively, the ideal recruit may already be in Australia on a state nominated skilled visa.

 You should check the occupation lists which the State Government is currently using to attract skilled migrants to the state.
-Contact Specialist Migrant Services (details below) to see if they can connect you with overseas skilled workers who have recently arrived in South Australia.
+Contact Skilled Arrival Services (details below) to see if they can connect you with overseas skilled workers who have recently arrived in South Australia.

 Other migrants on temporary visas who are already in South Australia that have work rights include working holiday makers and international graduates.
 To check work rights, use the Department of Home Affairs visa entitlement verification online.
 If you wish to fill your vacancy on a permanent basis please see the information below about ‘sponsoring a migrant’.